Pages

 12. Coalitions are minimized (again, avoiding nasty compromises and parties, very important!)

-Why do I need an HR if I specifty the conditions for a vote?
+Why do I need an HR if I specify the conditions for a vote?

 1. Because the wording in the bill will not be a perfect match with your conditions.
 Therefore, you would always vote no. Your objective is have negotiations that get the words close to what you want.
 This is the main job of the HR, to interpret your words and decide if your words and the bills words are close enough.
-The HR then has some negotialting power depending on the wording.
+Your vote has some power to influence the wording.
 So your HR can negotiate on the words to get the final bill close to your wishes.

 How can this help get fiscal order?